jbowdre/capsule/markdown/weekend-car-projects.md

 I went out for a drive to get the new pads bedded in and they feel great.
 I look forward to taking them for a proper spin next weekend!

-=> https://scribbles.jbowdre.lol/post/weekend-car-projects 📡 Originally posted on Scribbles
+=> https://blog.jbowdre.lol/post/weekend-car-projects 📡 Originally posted on jbowdre's weblog